-The security mechanisms for both models of restricted 5G ProSe Direct Discovery defined in clause 6.1.3.2 of TS 33.503 [6] are reused for ProSe capable UEs to provide protection for Ranging/SL positioning UE discovery.
+The security mechanisms for both models of restricted 5G ProSe Direct Discovery defined in clause 6.1.3.2 of TS 33.503 [6] are reused for ProSe capable UEs to provide protection for Ranging/SL positioning UE discovery with the following changes:

-The main difference is that SLPKMF rather than 5G DDNMF is used to provision discovery security materials for Ranging/SL positioning UE discovery.
+The SLPKMF rather than 5G DDNMF is used to provision discovery security materials for Ranging/SL positioning UE discovery.

+The User Info ID is included instead of the RPAUID in the Discovery Request message.